 Visualisation techniques have been scientifically proven to improve performances.
 One reason is that your body cannot tell the difference between a real experience and a vividly imagined one.
 However, there are some specific points to note, to ensure you are doing it correctly.
-Athletes use these extra ingredients and tend to call it mental rehearsal because it’s specific, deliberate and done carefully and consistently.
+Athletes use these extra ingredients and tend to call it mental rehearsal because it is specific, deliberate and done intentionally and consistently.
 Furthermore, unless you get these specifics right, your time spent practicing seeing what you want may be in vain.
-Moreover, you may not be able to create what you want as quoted by Einstein:
+Moreover, being intentional around your practice helps achieve what Einstein said so famously:

 “What you can imagine you can create”

 The goal wasn’t really that important

 While coaching my client, we discovered the goal he was focusing on wasn’t really the critical goal for him.
 One of his goals was to work with his ideal client, so I suggested he imagine himself at the completion of a job.
 He tried to picture himself shaking hands with his smiling client.
 To him, this equalled a happy client and in return, being paid handsomely.
 However, he was struggling to make this picture clear and connect with a positive feeling.

 Upon drilling down, he said that he always shakes his client’s hands at the end of every job.
 With some unpacking, we drilled down to a more compelling and driving goal which involved his family and his relationship with them.
 As his family is his most important value, even though he loved his work, it was really a stepping stone for something more important.
 The quality time he could spend with his family and the potential holidays.
 This was a key reason visualisation wasn’t working for him.